comwes/mkpdfs-mkdocs-plugin/README.md

 The idea of this plugin has raised while working on a project in the public sector.
 After many research I found some plugins that guided me to the current solution.
 They have inspired me a lot, so many thanks to:

-- [Terry Zhao][zhaoterryy] the author of the [MkDocs PDF Export Plugin][mkdocs-pdf-export-plugin] that inspired me a lot in this work.
+- [Terry Zhao][zhaoterryy] the author of the [MkDocs PDF Export Plugin][mkdocs-pdf-export-plugin] the source of our inspiration.
+We've used some of their code in this project.
-- [Kozea team][https://github.com/Kozea] for bringing [WeasyPrint](https://github.com/Kozea/WeasyPrint) to us as an open source project.
-The default design of the generated PDF is based on their work [Report Sample](https://github.com/Kozea/WeasyPrint/tree/gh-pages/samples/report).
+- [Kozea team][kozeateam] for bringing [WeasyPrint](https://github.com/Kozea/WeasyPrint) to us as an open source project.
+The default design of the generated PDF is based on their work [report Sample](https://github.com/Kozea/WeasyPrint/tree/gh-pages/samples/report).
 - [Martin Donath][squidfunk] the author of [Material for MkDocs][materialmkdoc], some of their css file were used to design the layout of Admonition, Codehilite, Arthmatex, emoji, and more.

 [weasyprint-linux]: https://weasyprint.readthedocs.io/en/latest/install.html#linux
 [weasyprint-macos]: https://weasyprint.readthedocs.io/en/latest/install.html#macos